 You’ve just found out that you’ve been exposed to an STI.
-It might be a message or a call from a guy you’ve had sex with, or it could be an anonymous message from Let Them Know or The Drama Downunder.
+It might be a message or a call from a guy you’ve had sex with, or it could be an anonymous message.
 However it happens, someone you’ve had intimate relations with is letting you know they’ve tested positive for an STI — which means you may also have picked it up.

 So, what happens now?